belli29/furnitart/README.md

 - Products :allows user to see the products, filter and order them
 - Checkout :allows user get a paypal invoice or to pay directly (Stripe).
 The Stripe payment is done using the support of a webhooker.
 This ensures that orderes are always correctly registered in the server.
 In case the payment was processed but order was not processed by mistake , webhooker will create an order

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

 - the shipping logic should be more complex providing different rates that adapt to different countries and sizes of the items shipped.
 The product model already has weight and sizes field.
 Those along with delivery destination should be used to implement automatic delivery calculation.
 - customer should be able to add the payment code directly in the app
 - the app should have the option to change laguage in order to result more customer friendly
 - the bag should be emptied after a certain time of user inactivity
-- rRegistration should be possible also with Facebook
+- Registration should be possible also with Facebook

 ## Technologies Used